rjygraham/APIM-Swagger-Import/README.md

 # API Managment IaC Swagger Import

-This repo demonstrates how to import a Swagger definition into Azure API Management using Bicep IaC.
+This repo demonstrates how to import a Swagger definition into Azure API Management using Bicep.

 ### Deploy